 You may know this model as ‘opportunity scoring’ or ‘opportunity analysis.’
-Here, you’re going to use a ‘Satisfaction’ and ‘Importance’ graph to measure your opportunities for a particular feature.
+Here, you will use a ‘Satisfaction’ and ‘Importance’ graph to measure your opportunities for a particular feature.

-In essence, you can come up with a list of ideal outcomes for your product’s features and then ask for users feedback.
-Once you’re done, you’re going to end up with a list of the features that matter the most to your users but have low satisfaction scores.
+Essentially, you can create a list of ideal outcomes for your product’s features and then ask for users' feedback.
+Once you’re done, you will end up with a list of the features that matter the most to your users but have low satisfaction scores.

 The features with these ranks are the ones that you must prioritize.
-Opportunity scoring is a great way of identifying solutions to ongoing problems, and it may be easy to use for most people.
+Opportunity scoring is a great way of identifying solutions to ongoing problems and may be easy for most people to use.

-Opportunity mapping is designed to identify and capture emerging business opportunities and provides clarity on where and how to allocate resources.
+Opportunity mapping identifies and captures emerging business opportunities and clarifies where and how to allocate resources.

-For a business to implement this method, they begin by identifying and assessing potential projects, providers, and ideas before they implement them, thus minimizing potential wasted resources.
+To implement this method, a business begins by identifying and assessing potential projects, providers, and ideas before implementing them, thus minimizing potential wasted resources.

 6. Weighted Scoring

-In the case of weighted scoring, your team is going to rank tasks, ideas, or projects numerically.
+With weighted scoring, your team will numerically rank tasks, ideas, or projects.
 Overall, all you have to do is assign a number to score your ideas, rank them, and choose which features to prioritize based on the list you ended up with.
-Initiatives are scored and then ranked by their scores
+Initiatives are scored and then ranked by their scores.

 The weighted scoring method is perfect for companies who want an easier approach to prioritizing features since it’s easy to customize.
 Still, it’s important to note that the scores may be subjective to each team member’s ideas.